 MassHealth Standard and CommonHealth Covered Services Prior authorization required for some or all of the services?
 Referral required for some or all of the services?
-Personal Care Attendant - Services to assist members with activities of daily living and instrumental activities of daily living.
-For example, Bathing Dressing Mobility/Transfers Passive range of motion Toileting Eating Medication management No Podiatrist Services - Services for footcare.
-No Yes Primary Care (provided by member's PCC or PCP) - Examples include Office visits for primary care Annual gynecological exams Prenatal care Diabetes self-management training Tobacco cessation services Fluoride varnish to prevent tooth decay in members younger than 21 years of age No No Private Duty Nursing/Continuous Skilled Nursing - A nursing visit of more than two continuous hours of nursing services.
+Primary Care (provided by member's PCC or PCP) - Examples include Office visits for primary care Annual gynecological exams Prenatal care Diabetes self-management training Tobacco cessation services Fluoride varnish to prevent tooth decay in members younger than 21 years of age No No Private Duty Nursing/Continuous Skilled Nursing - A nursing visit of more than two continuous hours of nursing services.
 This service can be provided by a home health agency, continuous skilled nursing agency, or an independent nurse.
 No Prosthetic Services - Nondental devices meant to replace either a lower or upper external body part lost due to amputation or congenital deformities and meant to serve as a limb or total joint replacement.
-Yes Yes
+Yes Yes Radiology and Diagnostic Services - Examples include X-rays Magnetic resonance imaging (MRI) and other imaging studies Radiation oncology services performed at radiation oncology centers (ROCs) that are independent of an acute outpatient hospital or physician service Yes Yes